Agincourt, Toronto

 Agincourt (/ˈeɪ.dʒɪn.kɔːrt/) is a neighbourhood and former village in Toronto, Ontario, Canada.
 Agincourt is located in northeast Toronto, along Sheppard Avenue between Kennedy and Markham Roads (north-south includes lands between Highway 401 and Finch Avenue).
+Before the creation of the "megacity" of Toronto in 1998, the area was part of Scarborough.
 It is officially recognized by the City of Toronto as occupying the neighbourhoods of Agincourt South–Malvern West and Agincourt North.

 The name Agincourt is often used to refer to a larger area of northwest Scarborough rather than just the officially recognized neighbourhood.
 The area to the west of Agincourt, officially named Tam O'Shanter–Sullivan is often included as part of Agincourt, and the Agincourt Mall is located in Tam O'Shanter.

 The section of Agincourt west of Midland Avenue belongs to the electoral district of Scarborough—Agincourt, while the section to the east is part of Scarborough North (federal, previously Scarborough—Rouge River) or Scarborough—Rouge River (provincial, until the 2018 provincial election, when it will be replaced with Scarborough North).

 History

+In 1848, a group of Presbyterians founded the Knox Church congregation in a northern rural community of Scarborough that would later become the village of Agincourt.
+Their first place of worship was a wooden-frame church located at the northeast corner of Sheppard Avenue and Midland Avenue.

-Agincourt was once referred to as "hero town" by the citizens that lived there.
-The village of Agincourt was officially founded with the establishment of the Agincourt post office, opened in June 1858 by John Hill.
-The name of the settlement was after the site of Henry V's decisive English victory over French forces in 1415.
-Local legend has it that the town's name was chosen when Hill requested that the town be given a post office, and the French-Canadian Postmaster agreed, on the condition that it be given a French name, with 'Agincourt' chosen to undermine the Postmaster's intention.
-The site of the 1415 battle is now known as Azincourt: the namesake of today's Agincourt, Ontario should not be confused with Agincourt, Meurthe-et-Moselle.
-The original crossroads of Agincourt is located at Midland Avenue and Sheppard and served a rural agricultural population.
+The name Agincourt dates back to June 1858, when John Hill was granted permission to open a post office in his general store, at the corner of what is now Brimley Road and Sheppard Avenue.
+Local legend has it that the name was chosen when Hill requested that the town be given a post office, and the French-Canadian Postmaster agreed, on the condition that it be given a French name, with 'Agincourt' (a reference to Henry V's decisive English victory over French forces in 1415) chosen to undermine the Postmaster's intention.
+At the time, the aera was mostly occupied by open fields, barns and scattered farmhouses.

-A Presbyterian church (from France) was built on the north-east corner, which is today's Knox United Church.
-In addition, an Agincourt Public School was built in 1914, which has evolved over time into Agincourt Junior Public School.
-A secondary school that later evolved into Agincourt Collegiate Institute, was established in 1915 on the second floor of the same building.
-From 1954 to 1998, the schools were a part of the Scarborough Board of Education.
+By 1872 as the population grew, the first church was replaced by a large brick church which is today's Knox United Church.
+In addition, Agincourt Public School was built in 1914, which has evolved over time into Agincourt Junior Public School.
+A secondary school that later evolved into Agincourt Collegiate Institute, was established in 1915 on the second floor of the same building (from 1954 to 1998, the schools were a part of the Scarborough Board of Education).
+In 1925, the Agincourt Association Library constructed its own public library building on the west side of Midland Avenue, just north of Sheppard Avenue.